alexrobincrabbe/Boopball/README.md

 ### User Stories
-1. As a user looking to fill in some empty time, I expect to be quickly understand and be engaged in the game.
+1. As a user looking to fill in some empty time, I expect to quickly understand and be engaged in the game
-2. I expect a game that is moderately challenging and to be able to adjust the difficulty if the game is too hard or too easy.
+2. I expect a game that is moderately challenging and to be able to adjust the difficulty if the game is too hard or too easy
 3. I expect the game instructions to be immediately visible and easy to understand
 4. I expect the game controls to be clear and easy to understand
 5. I expect to be able to choose to turn sounds and background music on, according to my own preferences